 - Redirect and Broken Link Checker- Redirect any 404 (page not found) errors and check the health of your links.

-- W3 Total Cache, WP Optimize, and Smush- Clear caches and data that are slowing down your site.
-Smush makes pictures smaller for faster loading times
+- Delete Cache, WP-Optimize, and Smush- Clear caches and data that are slowing down your site.
+Smush makes pictures smaller for faster loading times.
+High-speed sites rank better for SEO.

 - Tailwind (TW) is TUL’s number one scheduling tool for Pinterest and blog traffic.
-TUL schedules about 30-40 pins a day via TW, taking advantage of Tailwind tribes and board lists.
-TW also gives bloggers in depth analytics about board performance, blog traffic, and engagement.
-Learn how Pinterest can help you boost blog traffic: I reached over 650,000 Pinterest views in less than 3 months with this Pinterest course.
+I schedule about 30-40 pins a day via TW, taking advantage of Tailwind tribes and board lists.
+TW also gives bloggers in-depth analytics about board performance, blog traffic, and engagement.
+I reached over 1 million Pinterest views in less than 3 months and achieved almost 1,000 daily pageviews with this Pinterest course.

 Affiliate Marketing Programs For Bloggers